notepad-plus-plus/npp-usermanual/content/docs/user-defined-language-system.md

 ## UDL Dialog Box or Window

-The **Languages** menu on the menu-bar includes the list of builtin languages, and below those are a separator followed by **Define Your Language...** and a list of any UDL that have been already defined.
+The **Languages** menu on the menu-bar includes the list of built-in languages, and below those are a separator followed by **Define Your Language...** and a list of any UDL that have been already defined.

 Using **Languages > Define Your Language...** will bring up a dialog box (which can be docked as a pane in the Notepad++ Window, or can be a floating dialog box).